For the best deals on travel insurance, be sure to use the DRA’s preferred provider! Purchase insurance here.

 What is the Dude Ranch Foundation?

-The mission of the Dude Ranch Foundation is: To protect and preserve the history of dude ranching by maintaining a museum (heritage center) and archives for educating the public on the historical nature of the dude ranching industry.
-Additionally, our mission is to financially assist in the education of persons wishing to pursue employment or careers in the dude ranch industry and supporting industries.
+The mission and purpose of the Dude Ranch Foundation is to preserve history and expand knowledge of America’s dude ranching industry through the Foundation’s Western Museum, research archives, educational programs, conservation, and workforce development.
+Additionally, our mission is to financially assist in the education of people wishing to pursue employment or careers in the dude ranch industry and supporting industries.

-We are keeping the real west alive with the programs below:
+We are keeping the West alive with programs that include:

 • Protecting and Preserving Land – The Foundation facilitates preservation efforts by connecting funders, ranchers, experts and organizations to initiate conservation easements and /or selling of development rights.

-• Horse Safety Program – In an effort to assist ranches in becoming safer the Foundation developed a horse safety program that has been wildly successful and has verified results.
-The foundation dispatches certified approved instructors to train ranch staff.
+• Horse Safety Program – In an effort to assist ranches in putting safety first, the Foundation developed a horse safety program that has been wildly successful and has verified results.
+The Foundation dispatches certified approved instructors to train ranch staff.

-• Dude Ranch Museum – Your support helps fund and outfit a Museum located in Cody, Wyoming to present and display the rich history of the dude ranch industry.
-It is free to the public all year long.
+• Western Museum – Your support helps fund a free museum located in Cody, Wyoming to present and display the rich history of the dude ranch industry.

-There were 14 scholarships given out for 2018/2019 for a total of $28,000.
-They were all given to very worthy applicants who all held more than a 3.0 GPA.
+Many scholarships have been awarded to young men and women who held more than a 3.0 GPA.
 Most are hoping to continue in the dude ranch industry in some manner whether that be as a vet, a marketing person, a welder, an accountant or just as an ambassador for the industry.
-All applicants have spent time either at the Dude Ranchers’ Association office or working on a Dude Ranchers’ Association member ranch.

-The Foundation not only wants to educate the general public about the dude ranch industry through our free dude ranch museum but also wants to help our members stay on top of the latest travel trends, public land use issues, ADA-compliant issues and any other issues that pertain to the travel/hospitality businesses.
-We will help connect ranchers to experts concerning conservation easements.
+The Foundation educates the public about the dude ranch industry and helps our members stay on top of the latest travel trends, public land use issues, ADA-compliant issues and any other issues that pertain to the travel/hospitality businesses.

 Dude Ranch Foundation Horse Safety Program

 One of the programs we are most proud of is the Horse Safety Program.
-This program was created 15 years ago to help our ranchers adapt the minimum guidelines for not only DRA member ranches but other equine programs related to Horse Safety and Adaptive First Aid for the Trail.
+This program was created to help our ranchers adapt the minimum guidelines for not only DRA member ranches, but other equine programs related to Horse Safety and Adaptive First Aid for the Trail.
 This program provides an educational opportunity for all equine participants through a seminar approach.
 The goal is to promote continual evaluation of safety procedures and skills to improve the safety and knowledge of equine participants including the rider and the horse.
-DRA dude ranchers put over 75 thousand guests a year on horseback with much less than half of 1 percent or 0.18% reported injuries.

 Key Elements